3071 US Highway 50

 To limit overtime costs, ALL customers must be unloaded/loaded by our closing time.

-The four-county study area includes Mesa, Delta, Gunnison, and Montrose counties.
-The purpose is to gather information needed to optimize waste reduction and diversion efforts in this region.
-The study includes five waste composition audits, four stakeholder meetings, a stakeholder survey, gap analysis, and a final report.
-It is important that counties, local governments, solid waste facilities and haulers participate in the stakeholder meetings and information sharing for this effort to succeed.
-The findings will be shared with all stakeholders and with CDPHE.
-Participation in this study does not obligate anyone to any of the findings or recommendations.
+The four-county study area included Mesa, Delta, Gunnison, and Montrose counties.
+The purpose was to gather information needed to optimize waste reduction and diversion efforts in this region.
+The study included five waste composition audits, four stakeholder meetings, a stakeholder survey, gap analysis, and a final report.
+The report was submitted to the CDPHE on March 21, 2019.
+Click here to read the submitted report.

 Mesa County Solid Waste Management